 At Toucan, we have found that there are two levers for empowering Customer Success teams: a) a design-first methodology, and b) an easy-to-use embedded analytics platform.
 The first one lets Customer Success specialists work with users in real-time.
 The user has an immediate reaction and responds, indicating the way forward.
 You could also try fast prototyping with fake data, giving Success teams the autonomy to validate a hypothesis before taking it to a product manager.

 The second one involves the use of white label analytics, which makes prototyping a simple, non-technical process.
-Customer Success specialists can use the intuitive UX and guided framework of an embedded analytics software to create a prototype in no-time.
+Customer Success specialists can use the intuitive UX and guided framework of embedded analytics software to create a prototype in no-time.
 Customers can either approve or shoot down ideas, generating inputs for the feedback & iteration loop to be acted on by the Product team.

 The idea isn’t to showcase full-feature embedded analytics.
 ISVs must aim to equip Success teams with a tool that demonstrates proof-of-value without derailing the product roadmap.